thiagofst/MESA02/README.md

 	solar model.
 Be careful that you place bounds on your optimizer, so you do not try to make a MESA model with impossibly low or high values of helium/metal abundances."

+gyre.in

+	"inlist" to calculate the oscillation mode frequencies of stellar models.